0xB0BAFE77/0xSciTE4AHK/README.md

 At any time you can hit F12 or Middle Mouse to bring up a search box.
 Hitting F12 again will close it.
 Alternately, holding Middle Mouse will do this.
 Alt+Left and Alt+right will cycle you through the history of jumps you've made.
-Highlighting text and pressing shift+enter or middle mouse will cause tillagoto to jump you to the nearest function/method/label/class/hotkey definition that mates whatever the highlighted text was.
+Highlighting text and pressing shift+enter or middle mouse will cause tillagoto to jump you to the nearest function/method/label/class/hotkey definition that matches whatever the highlighted text was.
 TillaGoTo has many settings in the `tillagoto.properties` file.
 A chunk of those settings (as well as the dark theme shown in the picture below) are covered in my included SciTE style below.